Signal Intelligence Regiment (KONA): Feste 10

 The Stationary Intercept Company, Feste 10, and the Long Range Signal Intelligence Companies, FAK 617 and FAK 623, were similar in the organization and operation.
 Each had a HQ Section, monitoring platoons, and evaluation section, a cryptanalytic section and a communication platoon.
 The difference between Feste 10 and the FAK were minor.
-Feste 10 was less mobile that the FAK, having eight truck drivers, instead of 12 and 16 assigned to FAK 617 and FAK 623.
+Feste 10 was less mobile than the FAK, having eight truck drivers, instead of 12 and 16 assigned to FAK 617 and FAK 623.
 The following tables show the subsections and strengths of the Feste 10, FAK 617 and FAK 623.

-The following tables show the subsections and strength of the Feste 10, FAK 617 and FAK 623 The following described the layout of Feste 10:
+The following tables show the subsections and strength of the Feste 10, FAK 617 and FAK 623.
+The following describes the layout of Feste 10: